 They held no title to the land that they sold to the Dutch.

-But it was the Canarsi tribe that pulled one over on us.
+That's what it was called then Manahattan, but it was the Canarsi tribe that pulled one over on us.

-They now since have located to Brooklyn.
+They now since, have located to Brooklyn.

 That's really what it's about.